YahooArchive/mojito-shaker/docs/shaker_example.rst

     </div>
   </div>

-Also ``master`` will be sensible to some dimensions (skin:grey, device:smartphone), so this is how the assets structure looks like:
+Also ``master`` will react to various dimensions (skin:grey, device:smartphone), so this is how the asset structure looks:

 .. code-block:: text
   :emphasize-lines: 4,7,10,12